SVMAC: Unsupervised 3D Human Pose Estimation from a Single Image with Single-view-multi-angle Consistency: Experiments and results

-\textbf{Results on Human 3.6M} Table 1 shows the results on Human 3.6M.
-The lower the P-MPJPE value is, the better the model performances.
-In addition to comparing with the state-of-the-art unsupervised 3D pose estimation method of Kundu et al. and Chen et al.\cite{2020Unsupervised}, we also show results from fully supervised and weakly supervised methods.
-Results show that our method outperforms state-of-the-art unsupervised methods and several weakly supervised methods.
-We also show the results obtained by training on 2D locations detected by stacked hourglass and testing on 2D ground truth.
-The results indicate that our model works well for estimating the depth of human poses.
-Figure 3 shows some reconstruction examples on the Human3.6M dataset.
-Our method can be estimated very well for even more complicated actions from these reconstruction results, but our method cannot be reconstructed very well for some special angles.
+Table \ref{h36m} shows the quantitative results on Human 3.6M.
+The lower value is better for P-MPJPE.
+The results show that our method outperforms state-of-the-art unsupervised methods by 2.6\%.
+In addition, we compare our method with several fully supervised and weakly supervised methods.
+It can be seen that our method even outperforms several weakly supervised methods and fully supervised methods.
+The results marked by SH/GT are obtained by training on 2D locations detected by stacked hourglass\cite{2016Stacked} and testing on 2D ground truth, and they indicate that our model works well for estimating the depth of human poses.
+Note that Chen et al.\cite{2020Unsupervised} achieve better performance by using temporal information and extra data for training, we will employ these information in novel ways to improve the performance in our future work.